Ganeshwebdeveloper/SRLogistics/DEPLOYMENT.md

 1. Verify that `DATABASE_URL` is set in the environment variables
 2. Check that the database service is running
 3. Ensure you ran `npm run db:push` to create the schema
+4. Check that the session table exists and is accessible

 ### Real-time Features Not Working